alexkemp9/Python3docs/README.md

 |[3_new.odt](/3_new.odt)|[Oct 19 2024](#2024-oct-19)|
 |[3_new.pdf](/3_new.pdf)|[Oct 19 2024](#2024-oct-19)|
 |[4_paragraph-fix.odt](/4_paragraph-fix.odt)|[Nov 09 2024](#2024-nov-09)|

-The above was all under LibreOffice v7.4.7.2.
-On Nov 06 2024 I installed a Fresh AppImage (v24.8.2.1 - see below (updated to v24.8.3.2 on Nov 14)) to be available together with the v7.4.7 installation, and that AppImage would successfully allow access to the ODT.

 It was still as buggy as can be under the 24.8.2 AppImage: the Status Bar Page-stats kept varying, as did the final page number.
 In addition, *Figure 15.1* kept intruding into the last pages, then was displayed within multiple other pages (the only action from me was to change to the last two pages).
 Fig 15.1 is shown on p563 of [“3_new.pdf”](/3_new.pdf), and that is completely wrong.
 It is not where it is supposed to be, nor where I placed it.
 Yet another bug.